Updated February 2, 2021

 We understand your concerns and we’re here to help.

-Georgetown Home Care Illness Precautions (General Public)
+Georgetown Home Care COVID-19 Safety Protocols (General Public)

 - Sick Pay: We are one of the only companies in our industry that pays sick time.
 If our caregivers are not feeling well, they are told to stay home.
 We have a deep bench of caregivers and we can find a replacement quickly.
 Caregivers that work independently or for another agency will often go to work when they are sick because they need the money.
 We don’t foresee this being an issue for us.